paulkarpenko/us-code-ui/uscode/title-19-customs-duties/chapter-001-collection-districts-ports-and-officers.md

 Pub.
 L. 103–465, title VI, § 612(b), Dec.
 8, 1994, 108 Stat.
 4992, provided that: “The amendments made by this section [amending this section] apply to articles entered, or withdrawn from warehouse for consumption, on or after January 1, 1995.”

 #### Effective Date of 1993 Amendment
 Amendment by section 204 of Pub.
-L. 103–182 effective on the date the North American Free Trade Agreement enters into force with respect to the United States [Jan.
-1, 1994], see section 213(b) of Pub.
-L. 103–182, set out as an Effective Date note under [section 3331 of this title](./chapter-021-north-american-free-trade.md#section-3331).
+L. 103–182 effective on the date the North American Free Trade Agreement enters into force with respect to the United States (Jan.
+1, 1994), see section 213(b) of Pub.
+L. 103–182, formerly set out as an Effective Date note under former [section 3331 of this title](https://uscode.house.gov/view.xhtml?req=granuleid:USC-prelim-title19-section3331&num=0&edition=prelim).

 Pub.
 L. 103–182, title V, § 521(b), Dec.
 8, 1993, 107 Stat.
-2161, provided that: “The amendments made by this section [amending this section] shall take effect on the date the Agreement [North American Free Trade Agreement] enters into force with respect to the United States [Jan.
-1, 1994].”
+2161, which provided that the amendments made to this section by section 521 of Pub.
+L. 103–182 took effect on Jan.
+1, 1994, was repealed by Pub.
+L. 116–113, title VI, § 601, Jan.
+29, 2020, 134 Stat.
+78, effective on the date the USMCA entered into force (July 1, 2020).

 Pub.
 L. 103–182, title VI, § 692, Dec.
 8, 1993, 107 Stat.
-2225, provided that: “This title [see Tables for classification] takes effect on the date of the enactment of this Act [Dec.
-8, 1993].”
+2225, which provided that title VI of Pub.
+L. 103–182 (see Tables for classification) took effect on Dec.
+8, 1993, was repealed by Pub.
+L. 116–113, title VI, § 601, Jan.
+29, 2020, 134 Stat.
+78, effective on the date the USMCA entered into force (July 1, 2020).

 #### Effective Date of 1990 Amendments
 Pub.
 L. 104–295, § 4(c), Oct.
 11, 1996, 110 Stat.
 3517, provided that: “The amendment made by section 111(b)(2)(D)(iv) of the Customs and Trade Act of 1990 [Pub.
 L. 101–382, amending this section] shall apply to— “(1) any entry made from a foreign trade zone on or after the 15th day after the date of the enactment of this Act [Oct.
 11, 1996]; and “(2) any entry made from a foreign trade zone after November 30, 1986, and before such 15th day if the liquidation of the entry was not final before such 15th day.”